Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Baby blues

-Postpartum depression
+Postnatal depression

-Postpartum or postnatal depression may be diagnosed by a Psychologist or a Psychiatrist or sometimes even just your GP and is longer lasting, with more severe symptoms than baby blues.
-Which of these options is suitable for you will depend on a range of factors, such as whether you already have any of these professionals involved.
+Postpartum or postnatal depression may be diagnosed by a Psychologist, a Psychiatrist, or your GP and is longer lasting, with more severe symptoms than baby blues.
+The Edinburgh Postnatal Depression Scale is often used to help identify when PND may be occurring.
 It is likely that when there is severe postnatal depression or additional mental illness, you may need more specialised support.

-Severe PPD
+Severe PND

 These symptoms may still be sadness, anger, hopelessness and despair but are likely to be more frequently occurring and longer lasting than in milder cases of postnatal depression.
+They will have more impact on your day-to-day life.
 In severe cases these symptoms are likely to cause feelings of wanting to give up, run away or even contemplate self-harm, harming others, death or suicide as a way to escape.
+It is likely in severe cases that screening tool scores, like the Edinburgh Postnatal Depression Scale, will be higher.

 Postpartum psychosis